-- A Kolmogorov test to the uniformity of the hits azimuthal distribution in the ring gave a result of at least 0.2 in the case of NaF events, and 0.03 in the case of aerogel events; - Compatibility was required for the velocity measurements from the TOF and RICH detectors, with $\Delta\beta/\beta < 10\%$; - Compatibility was also required for the velocity measurements obtained from the two RICH reconstruction methods, with $\Delta\beta/\beta < 0.3\%$ for NaF events, and $\Delta\beta/\beta < 0.07\%$ for aerogel events; - The reconstructed, rounded electric charge obtained from the geometrical method was 1 or 2; - The reconstructed, non-rounded electric charge obtained from the likelihood method was between 0.5 and 1.5 in NaF events, and between 0.6 and 1.4 in aerogel events; - The ring acceptance (visible fraction), as estimated by the likelihood method, was at least 20% in NaF events, and at least 40% in aerogel events; - The number of noisy hits not associated to the crossing of the charged particle (i. e., hits that were far from the reconstructed ring and far from the estimated crossing point of the charged particle in the detection matrix) was not higher than 2 in NaF events, and not higher than 4 in aerogel events.
+- Compatibility was required for the velocity measurements from the TOF and RICH detectors, with $\Delta\beta/\beta < 10\%$; - Compatibility was also required for the velocity measurements obtained from the two RICH reconstruction methods, with $\Delta\beta/\beta < 0.3\%$ for NaF events, and $\Delta\beta/\beta < 0.1\%$ for aerogel events; - The reconstructed, rounded electric charge obtained from the geometrical method was 1 or 2; - The reconstructed, non-rounded electric charge obtained from the likelihood method was between 0.5 and 1.5 in NaF events, and between 0.6 and 1.4 in aerogel events; - The ring acceptance (visible fraction), as estimated by the likelihood method, was at least 20% in NaF events, and at least 40% in aerogel events; - The number of noisy hits not associated to the crossing of the charged particle (i. e., hits that were far from the reconstructed ring and far from the estimated crossing point of the charged particle in the detection matrix) was not higher than 2 in NaF events, and not higher than 3 in aerogel events.